NoXX-Technologies/docs/project-standards/README.md

 ## Coding

+We strongly recommend the use of Visual Studio Code, however, we understand that choice of IDE can be a very personal choice.

+So while we have the strongest knowledge and support for VSC, as long as your IDE supports the following, feel free to use it.

 ### All code MUST use a linter and formatter:
 - Rubocop for rails
 - Prettier + ESLint for JavasScript / TypeScript
-- Your IDE MUST run Linters on save (recommended to use Visual Studio Code)
+- Your IDE MUST run Linters on save
 - If you disable a linter rule (at the file level), you must comment why
 - Pre-commit git hooks MUST block any commit with linter errors

 ### The linter/formatter settings must be the same across all projects
+This should take the form of an ide settings file such as a `.vscode` directory in the project.
 - Ruby projects MUST use the same Rubocop settings
 - All TypeScript projects MUST use the same Prettier + ESLint settings
 - All React  projects MUST use the same Prettier + ESLint settings